Table of contents

 A screenshot of Assemble's integration marketplace

-4. How does Assemble sell its integrations?
+4. How does Deel Compensation sell its integrations?

 Our sales reps ask prospects about the HRIS and ATS solutions they use during demo calls.
 And since Merge allows us to integrate with nearly every HRIS and ATS solution, our sales reps can tell prospects that we integrate with their systems.